SusanFair/Mission-to-Mars/README.md

 This challenge pulled together several weeks of learning in HTML, Web_scraping, data analysis and plotting.

 ### Overview
-Web scraping pulled in from two different websites each containing information on the Mission to Mars.
+Web scraping pulled information from two different websites each containing information on the Mission to Mars.
 Each site provided different information that could be accessed and stored for further data analysis.

 ### Results